styladev/oxid/README.md

 ### Important if updating to V1.5.0

-If you a previous version of the plugin (both modules) is already installed then you should stick to the following sequence when installing the 1.5 update:
+If a previous version of the plugin (both modules) is already installed then you should stick to the following sequence when installing the 1.5 update:

 1. Install the new module
 2. Activate the new module
 3. Enter the settings from the previous version
-4. Deactivate the old modulers
+4. Deactivate the old modules
 5. Uninstall the old modules.

 If you go through these steps in a different sequence, this might lead to problems.